pantheon-systems/documentation/source/content/guides/composer-convert.md

 ## Add the Integrated Composer Upstream in a New Local Branch

-This process involves significant changes to the codebase that may take some time to complete, and can be complicated to roll back.
+This process involves significant changes to the codebase that may take some time to complete and can be complicated to roll back.

-To minimize issues, these steps make the codebase changes in a new branch:
+To minimize issues, make the codebase changes in a new branch:

 1. In your local terminal, change directories to the site project.
 For example, if you keep your projects in a folder called `projects` in the home directory: